raspberrypilearning/relax-stretch/en/step_4.md

 --- /task ---

-That's the first exercise finished!
+You have finished the first exercise!

 To test your script so far, click on the green flag.
-+ Did the costume change to look like breathing?
++ Did the costume change to look like the sprite was breathing?
-+ Did it repeat the routine twice?
++ Did your program repeat the routine twice?

 --- save ---